integritee-network/subql-projects/integritee-solo/README.md

-# SubQuery - Starter Package
+# SubQuery - Integritee SoloChain

-The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
+# Info
-A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.
+The ancient blocks of our integritee solochain are only compatible with the subql-node <= v1.0.0, which is why we have to use the old version.
+(It might be that we have to change this version at some block)

-## Preparation
+## Preparation (Standard SubQl Documentation)

 #### Environment